 The Sony A6500 is a top of the class mirrorless camera, otherwise positioned at the mid-to-high-end range of cameras.
 It is aimed at professionals and enthusiasts who would like a lighter shooter appropriate for travel, while still retaining image quality and high performance of high-end cameras.
+It has an interchangeable lens just like the Nikon Z6.
 The A6500 is a successor and an upgrade to the award-winning Sony A6300.
 It features a last generation APS-C sensor, delivering 24MP stills and 4K video recording.
 There is also the new LCD screen with touch-sensitivity and a new In-Body Image stabilization system.
 Compared to the A6300, it doesn’t offer many upgrades, but those that are present are worthy.
 Major differences are in image stabilization and touch-screen focusing, both of which we will be covering in detail down below.

 Excellent performance is what makes the A6500 suitable for sports and action photography.
 It scores very positively across all performance aspects – fast, accurate Auto Focus (AF), an impressive number of frames per second (FPS) as well as very capable image stabilization, both for stills and video.